BrandonGatewood/Gaussian-Naive-Bayes/README.md

-# A simple program Gaussian-Naive-Bayes to classify the Spambase data from the UCI ML repository, which can be found here:
+# A simple Gaussian-Naive-Bayes to classify the Spambase data from the UCI ML repository, which can be found here:

 https://archive.ics.uci.edu/ml/datasets/spambase